SlyCyberLab/Active-Directory-HomeLab/LESSONS-LEARNED.md

 ---

-*These build process challenges reflect the reality of enterprise infrastructure configuration - systems that should work according to documentation often require additional troubleshooting and verification.*
+*These build process challenges reflect the reality of enterprise infrastructure configuration, systems that should work according to documentation often require additional troubleshooting and verification.*